What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 The complete movement of the rowing stroke targets lower body muscles such as the glutes and quads while the upper body has the lats and deltoids activated; the core muscles, in particular the abdominal muscles are also targeted.

-This gets rid of the commonly held misconception that rowing only uses the leg muscles in spite of the rower being a horizontal equivalent of deadlifts.
+This dispels the misconception that rowing only engages leg muscles, despite the rower being similar to a horizontal version of deadlifts.

 The Row Catch Muscles Worked